Treating a Dog That Ate Chocolate

 Err On the Side of Caution

 Although these home treatments can be helpful, they are not meant to replace professional veterinary advice and care.
-If you suspect your dog ate chocolate, call your vet right away before attempting any home treatment on your own.
-If your vet isn't available, call the ASPCA's animal poison control hot line at (888) 426-4435, but be aware that they charge a fee of approximately $65.00 for their service.
+If you suspect your dog ate any kind of chocolate (candy, cocoa powder, chocolate cake, etc.), call your vet right away before attempting any home treatment on your own.
+If your vet isn't available, call the ASPCA's animal poison control hot line at (888) 426-4435 or the Pet Poison Helpline at (855) 764-7661.
+Be aware that both services charge a fee of approximately $65.00 although they will open a case to consult with your veterinarian for no additional costs.